The universal von Neumann algebra of smooth four-manifolds revisited: Physical interpretation

+As another example for measurement, consider the energy.
 In this universal quantum theory the only distinguished non-trivial self-adjoint gauge invariant operator is the identity $1\in\fr$.
 Therefore the only natural candidate for playing the role of a {\it Hamiltonian} responsible for dynamics in this theory is $1\in\fr$ (in natural units $c=\hbar =G=1$).
-This dynamics is therefore trivial leading to the usual ``problem of time'' in general relativity \cite{ash,bar,con-rov}.
-Nevertheless, quite interestingly, this dynamics also coincides with the modular dynamics introduced by Connes and Rovelli \cite{con-rov} because it is associated with the {\it tracial} state $\tau$ on $\fr$ having the identity as modular operator.
-The {\it rest energy} or {\it mass} of a state $B\in\fr$ is defined to be the expectation value of $1\in\fr$ in this state more precisely $m(B):=\tau (1B)\in\C$ (cf. the smooth invariant $\gamma (M)=\tau (1 P_M)$ in Lemma \ref{terbelilemma}).
-If $B$ is non-negative and self-adjoint (as an operator on $\ch$) then it has non-negative real number energy because (cf. \cite[Sect.
-VII.104]{rie-szo}) in this case there always exists a unique self-adjoint operator $B^{\frac{1}{2}}\in\fr$ satisfying $(B^{\frac{1}{2}})^\divideontimes B^{\frac{1}{2}}=(B^{\frac{1}{2}})^2=B$ consequently $m(B)=\tau (B)=\tau\left((B^{\frac{1}{2}})^\divideontimes B^{\frac{1}{2}}\right) =\left[\!\left[ B^{\frac{1}{2}}\right]\!\right]^2\geqq 0$.
-It turns out that a non-negative self-adjoint state is always a {\it surfacelike operator} in the sense of Item 2 of {\it Remark} following Lemma \ref{II1} that is, it has non-negative real trace because $\tau (B)=\left[\!\left[ B^{\frac{1}{2}}\right]\!\right]^2\geqq 0$.
-We have interpreted this number as its {\it area} i.e., put ${\rm Area}(B):=\tau (B)$.
-Therefore we obtain
+Therefore this dynamics is trivial.
+Nevertheless, quite interestingly, it coincides with the {\it modular dynamics} introduced by Connes and Rovelli \cite{con-rov} because it is associated with the {\it tracial} state $\tau$ on $\fr$ having the identity as its modular operator.
+Therefore the odd-looking equality (\ref{energia}) can be interpreted by saying that the expectation value (in a sequence of measurements) of the energy in the state represented by a vacuum curvature tensor $R_g$ is the number $\tau (R_g)$ and this energy is equal to the cosmological constant constituent $\frac{\Lambda}{3}$ of the corresponding vacuum space-time $(M,g)$.
+Note that $R_g$ is at least self-adjoint (but perhaps not positive definite neither normalized) hence the energy is a real number but {\it a priori} can assume negative values too, cf. item (iv) of Definition \ref{kvantumeinstein}.

-strongly resembling the {\it Penrose' inequality} of classical general relativity.\footnote{In the original formulation \cite{pen} of the Penrose inequality as well as in the proofs of its so-called Riemannian version \cite{bra,hui-ilm} both the area and the mass are defined in a completely different way.
-Consequently in the original formulation only the validity of an inequality ${\rm Area}\leqq 16\pi m^2$ can be established.}